miekg/miflora-prom/README.md

 ## Config file

 The configuration file contains lines constisting of a `LHS <colon> RHS`.
-It defines the MAC addreses of UUIDs of the sensors to be queried and two other variables:
+It defines the MAC addreses or UUIDs of the sensors to be queried and two other variables:

     # adapter, defaults to 'default'
     adapter: default
     # how often to query the sensors
     duration: 1h
+    # the sensor's aliases and their uuid or mac address
     myfirstsensor: 422b23155c369dfee0aea210d1a9bc37
     mysecondsensor: ...